smw-1211/Data-Analysis-Projects/Hotel-Reviews-Analysis/README.md

-> Once both the files are uploaded, you are free to run the notebook online and view the insights gathered by me `:star_struck:`.
+> Once both the files are uploaded, you are free to run the notebook online and view the insights gathered by me :star_struck:.